Your site should load as fast as possible. Even a 1 sec. delay in page response could result in a 7% reduction in conversions.

-Some web performance experts argue that TTFB is more important for the user, than TTLB, since web browsers may start displaying files as soon as first bytes are received—for FEO optimization.
+Some web performance experts argue that TTFB is more important for the user than TTLB since web browsers may start displaying files as soon as the first bytes are received—for FEO optimization.

 The goal is to get the last byte to the user as quickly as possible.
 Everything else is noise.